 SE T: an SE with an internal through-the-lens (TTL) meter; circa 1966

-There were also some models, like the original Kowaflex, a model R, and maybe more.
+There were also some earlier models like the original Kowaflex, a model R, maybe more.
 I'll add them if I come up with anything useful.

 So if you want a Kowa SLR, which model should you get?
-Whichever one you can find that works.
+Whichever one works.

 There's also some confusion because Kowa sold cameras and lenses under the Koma name; Komas tend to be earlier.